-BPI has undertaken a detailed review of the current design methodology for overhead lines using wood poles within the UK, and has found that there are considerable advantages in using alternative materials and design processes to provide efficiencies at voltages from 11–33 and 132kV.
-The UK power generation map has changed considerably with the introduction of large renewable energy generators.
-The renewable generation schemes have placed considerable load on the 11–33 and 132kV distribution systems.
-This has driven the requirement for the use of larger conductor systems to support the generation at numerous locations on the UK DNO networks.
+BPI has undertaken a detailed review of the current design methodology for wood pole overhead lines within the UK and found that there are considerable advantages in using alternative materials and design processes at voltages from 11 to 132kV.
+The UK power generation map has changed considerably in recent years with the introduction of numerous large renewable energy generators.
+Such renewable generation schemes have placed considerable load on the 11, 33 and 132kV distribution systems driving the requirement for the use of larger conductor systems to support the increased generation at many locations on the DNO’s networks.

-The traditional wood pole design requires alternative stronger materials with fully designed foundation systems due to the increased imposed loading of the larger conductor systems and the application of the latest codes of practice.
-As a result BPI has introduced the Protean OHL design system.
+In many instances the traditional wood pole design is proving inadequate, and alternative stronger materials with fully designed foundation systems are required to cope with the increased mechanical loading of the larger conductor systems and the application of the latest European design standards.